Destructive or Non-Destructive Scanning

 “The first decision to be made is whether to opt for destructive or non-destructive scanning.”

 If you can afford to lose the book, always opt for destructive scanning.
 This is because:

 - It’s cheaper.
-Destructive scanning starts at £5.99 whereas non-destructive starts at £25 per book plus 10p a page.
+Destructive scanning starts at £8.99 whereas non-destructive starts at £25 per book (up to 350 sides) plus 10p a page.